openshift/elasticsearch-operator/README.md

 ## Getting started

+### Kubernetes

 Make sure certificates are pre-generated and deployed as secret.
-Upload the Custom Resource Definition to your Kubernetes or Openshift cluster:
+Upload the Custom Resource Definition to your Kubernetes cluster:

     $ kubectl create -f deploy/crd.yaml